Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Experiments

-For a fair comparison, we run a grid parameter search per data set and algorithm and report the best result w.r.t.\ the $F_1$-score.
-We note that such an optimization is rarely feasible in practice, as ground-truth data might not be available, and algorithms featuring fewer parameters often are preferable.
+We run a grid parameter optimization per data set and algorithm and report the best result w.r.t.\ the $F_1$-score.
+We note that such an optimization is difficult to perform in practice---here one typically prefers approaches with fewer or easy-to-set parameters---but allows a fair comparison.
+Table~\ref{tab:hyperparameters} in Appendix~\ref{app:hyperparameters} lists all the parameters we tested.
+We note that the grid parameter optimization allowed us to obtain better $F_1$-scores than the heuristics proposed in~\citet{keriven2020mmdchangedetection} for NEWMA and Scan $B$-statistics.

-Table~\ref{tab:hyperparameters} lists all parameters tested.\footnote{Please refer to the original publication of the respective approach for additional information w.r.t.\ their parameters.}\footnote{Note that while \citep{keriven2020mmdchangedetection} propose a heuristic to automatically set the parameters of NEWMA and Scan $B$-statistics, the grid parameter optimization allowed us to obtain better results w.r.t.\ the $F_1$-score.} We do not compare to the squared time estimate of MMD due to its prohibitive runtime.
-For kernel-based algorithms (MMDEW, NEWMA, Scan $B$-statistics), we use the Gaussian kernel, i.e., $k(x,y) = \exp\left(-\gamma\|x-y\|^2\right)$ and set $\gamma$ using the median heuristic \citep{garreau2017largesamplemedian} on the first 100 observations.
-The Gaussian kernel is universal \citep{steinwart08support}\footnote{A universal kernel on a compact domain is characteristic~\citep[Theorem~5]{gretton2012kerneltwosample}.} and allows, given enough data, to detect any change in distribution.
-We also give the first 100 observations to competitors requiring data to estimate further parameters (IBDD, WATCH) upfront.
-We make all implementations and the code for reproducing the experiments available on the author's GitHub.
+We exclude the squared time estimator of MMD due to its prohibitive runtime.
+For kernel-based algorithms (MMDEW, NEWMA, and Scan $B$-statistics) we use the Gaussian kernel $k(x,y) = \exp\left(-\gamma\|x-y\|^2\right)$ ($\gamma > 0$) and set $\gamma$ using the median heuristic \citep{garreau18large} on the first 100 observations.
+The Gaussian kernel is universal \citep{steinwart08support,szabo2017characteristic} and allows, given enough data, to detect any change in distribution as a universal kernel on a compact domain is characteristic~\citep[Theorem~5]{gretton2012kerneltwosample}.
+We also supply the first 100 observations to competitors requiring data to estimate further parameters (IBDD, WATCH) upfront.